lookgoodkillgood/lgkg-website/content/posts/5-ways-to-get-the-most.md

 featured_image: "images/eso_guild_awesome.jpg"

 ---
+> A guild is a community you should be able to trust and rely on.

 Guilds are an essential part of the ESO experience.
 During our first month on ESO, my wife and I ran around as a duo and ignored guilds.
 After a month, it was clear we needed some help.
 We couldn't tackle every world boss together, we were introduced to the bright and beautiful people in PUG groups 🙃, and the sheer amount of things to do was overwhelming.
 I had no clue what the heck I was doing with my Khajiit Dragonknight!
 I was all over the place.